06.15.11

 02.09.11

-Bogota,
+Bogota, Colombia: Day

-Colombia: Day 2
+2

 Hello again!
 Well today was another great experience for Dad and me.
 Once again we visited another children's project in a local church.
 When we arrived we received a grand welcome by the children.
 We were escorted by a child to our seats and then they sang songs of worship and danced.
 Unexpectedly, the children came and pulled us up front to dance with them.
 All I can say is you should've been there to see my dad and I. It was a must see, I'm hoping the photographer captured some pictures that I can share eventually.

-We had a guided
+We had a guided tour of the

-so much!
+much!
 It's amazing.
 The children gave each of us gifts that they

 had made.
 I was very humbled!